top of page

 3. Don't sweat the small stuff; conserve your energy.
 The effort involved in reducing the risk of error in a decision taxes our finite mental resources. especially our working memory.
 Reserve your focus and effort for decisions where the wrong choice has significant consequences.
 By doing so, you can reduce feelings of overwhelm that occur when you have too little energy and motivation about the tasks expected of you.

 Making choices, particularly big choices, is one of the most difficult parts of life.
 For those of us who feel burdened by decision-making, this process can help us manage decision fatigue while striving to make the best-informed choices.
-ADHD can have a huge effect on decision-making.
-But it doesn’t have to.
-If you’re looking for neurodiverse-friendly strategies you can use immediately, then book a free consultation with one of our ADHD Coaches.
+P.S.
+Whenever you’re ready... here are 4 ways I can help you reach your goals with ADHD:

 References